 AUD, CAD, and NZD’s price action not in sync this time

-With the RBA releasing its interest rate decision and Canada printing its IVEY PMI and building permits data, it’s no surprise that the comdolls’ price action aren’t in sync this week.
+With the RBA releasing its interest rate decision and Canada printing its IVEY PMI and building permits data, it’s no surprise that the comdolls’ price action isn’t in sync this week.
 The Loonie is the strongest among the three with a 0.24% intraweek gain thanks to strong Canadian data yesterday and rising oil prices.

 The Aussie comes in second with only a 0.18% downtick since the RBA didn’t really surprise anyone with its interest rate decision yesterday.
 The Kiwi is the loser among the comdolls so far this week with a 0.82% loss against the Greenback after New Zealand’s Prime Minister John Key highlighted the negative impacts of a strong currency on the economy.